MKiegerl/TAAstrategies/README.md

 # TAAstrategies
 A set of popular open-source Tactical Asset Allocation strategies written in R/Rstudio.
-All files are .RMD and are CC0 licenced
+All files are .RMD and are CC0 licensed